Note on crystallization for alternating particle chains: Abstract

 \section{Abstract}

 We investigate one-dimensional periodic chains of alternate type of particles interacting through mirror symmetric potentials.
-The optimality of the equidistant configuration at any fixed density -- also called crystallization -- is shown in various settings.
+The optimality of the equidistant configuration at fixed density -- also called crystallization -- is shown in various settings.
 In particular, we prove the crystallization at any scale for neutral and non-neutral systems with inverse power laws interactions, including the three-dimensional Coulomb potential.
+We also show the minimality of the equidistant configuration at high density for systems involving inverse power laws and repulsion at the origin.
 Furthermore, we derive a necessary condition for crystallization at high density based on the positivity of the Fourier transform of the interaction potentials sum.

 \textbf{AMS Classification:} 82B05, 26A51, 74E15.\\ \textbf{Keywords:} Crystallization; Ionic crystals; Convexity; Energy minimization.